California Estate Planning

 I am passionate about making sure my client wishes are followed and about avoiding the California court system called “probate.”
 It’s my job to make the process as easy as possible, so if any barriers stand in your way to completion, we overcome them together.
 Our goal is to provide you with peace of mind that you, your loved ones and your property will be protected during your lifetime and afterward.

-I offer a fee-based consultation to identify what you need, what it may cost and see if we’re a ‘good fit.’
+I offer a fee-based consultation for California residents only to identify what you need, what it may cost and see if we’re a ‘good fit.’
 I take on families that work well together and have the ability to meet me online (on the computer screen).

 You Don’t Have To Be Wealthy or Famous to Set up a Trust